 Bilateral Economic Relations

 The United States and Canada share the world's largest and most comprehensive trading relationship, which supports millions of jobs in each country.
 Canada is the single largest foreign supplier of energy to the United States.
-Recognition of the commercial viability of Canada's oil sands has made it the world's third largest holder of oil reserves after Saudi Arabia and Venezuela and is the only non-OPEC member in the top five.
-Canada and the United States operate an integrated electricity grid that meets jointly developed reliability standards, and they provide all of each other's electricity imports.
-Canadian uranium helps fuel U.S. nuclear power plants.
+Canada is the third largest holder of oil reserves after Saudi Arabia and Venezuela and is the only non-OPEC member in the top five.
+Canada and the United States operate an integrated electricity grid under jointly developed reliability standards.
+Uranium mined in Canada helps fuel U.S. nuclear power plants.

 Bilateral trade disputes are managed through bilateral consultative forums or referral to NAFTA or World Trade Organization (WTO) dispute resolution procedures.
-Canada has challenged U.S. trade remedy law in NAFTA and WTO dispute settlement mechanisms.
-The two countries negotiated the application to Canadian goods of "Buy American" provisions for state and local procurement under the American Recovery and Reinvestment Act.
+Canada has challenged U.S. trade remedy law under NAFTA and the WTO dispute settlement mechanisms.
+Canadian goods are exempted from the American Recovery and Reinvestment Act’s “Buy American” provisions.
 The United States has encouraged Canada to strengthen its intellectual property laws and enforcement.
-Canada passed an important copyright law on June 28, 2012.
-In October 2012, Canada joined the United States and other countries in negotiating the Trans-Pacific Partnership regional trade agreement.
+In October 2012, Canada joined the United States and other countries in negotiation of the Trans-Pacific Partnership regional trade agreement.

 Canada's Membership in International Organizations